QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/README.md

       - TLPM.dll is the driver of the Thorlabs power meter device.

    * Configuration folder
       - The configuration file tells the software all the necessary information to run correctly.
-Save it as C:\IOF-Macros\LPM\measurementConfig.csv and make sure that all information in it is consistent with your system.
+Save it as C:\QUAREP-Macros\LPM\measurementConfig.csv and make sure that all information in it is consistent with your system.

    * Experiment files
    The optical configurations have to be created at the system by a qualified operator.
 Here we provide only example files.
-Once created, they will look like C:\IOF-Macros\LPM\Configs\LPM405.czexp, LPM488.czexp ...etc.
+Once created, they will look like C:\QUAREP-Macros\LPM\Configs\LPM405.czexp, LPM488.czexp ...etc.

    - Make your own configurations at the specific microscope (not another of the same type) using Zen Blue,
    - use only configurations created at the same system